matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 homeservers can use to ask about their closest `event_id` to the timestamp.
 This endpoint also returns `origin_server_ts` to make it easy to do a quick comparison to see if the remote `event_id` fetched is closer than the local one.
-After the local homeserver receives a response from the federation endpoint, it should probably should try to backfill this event via the federation `/event/<event_id>` endpoint so that it's available to query with `/context` from a client in order to get a pagination token.
+After the local homeserver receives a response from the federation endpoint, it probably should try to backfill this event via the federation `/event/<event_id>` endpoint so that it's available to query with `/context` from a client in order to get a pagination token.